great01-cyber/hows-whys.education/README.md

 # 10. Knowledge‑in‑Pieces / Conceptual Change Theory (diSessa, Vosniadou)
 Why it aligns:
 Your framework helps reorganise fragmented student ideas into coherent causal‑mechanistic structures.
+A persistent challenge in primary and secondary education is the tendency of instructional models to favor rote memorization over deep, conceptual comprehension.
+To shift this paradigm, educational technology must move beyond traditional "correct versus incorrect" binary assessments and instead engage with the actual cognitive architecture of the learner.
+The proposed "Hows and Whys" Framework offers a robust solution to this challenge by systematically guiding students past surface-level facts into deep structural mechanisms.
+However, to maximize its efficacy, this framework requires a rigorous cognitive foundation.
+Andrea diSessa’s Knowledge-in-Pieces (KiP) theory provides the ideal theoretical engine for this framework, transforming the "Hows and Whys" from an instructional strategy into a precise tool for cognitive reorganization.

+Rethinking the Learner’s Mind: Intuitive "Whys" as Cognitive Building Blocks Traditional educational models often view a student's incorrect scientific ideas as entrenched, coherent "misconceptions" that must be systematically dismantled or erased.
+KiP radically challenges this view, arguing that a novice's knowledge is not a cohesive, alternative theory, but rather a fragmented ecology of small, intuitive, and highly context-bound elements called phenomenological primitives (p-prims).
+P-prims—such as the belief that "closer means stronger" or "continuous push requires continuous force"—are derived directly from everyday physical experiences.
+They are not inherently "wrong"; rather, they are cognitive tools that work perfectly in everyday scenarios (like feeling heat near a fireplace) but fail when misapplied to complex scientific phenomena (like explaining the Earth's seasons).

+By anchoring the "Hows and Whys" Framework in KiP theory, the initial "Why" phase of a lesson shifts from an assessment of factual correctness to a diagnostic tool for p-prim activation.
+Instead of asking abstract, textbook questions, the framework can utilize highly contextual, everyday scenarios designed to intentionally trigger a student’s intuitive mental models.
+For example, asking why a heavy box stops moving the moment a person stops pushing it surfaces the implicit p-prim that motion requires a continuous force.
+By capturing this surface-level "Why," the framework treats the student’s current intuition not as a hurdle to overcome, but as the essential raw material for subsequent inquiry.

+Exposing Contextuality and Driving Cognitive Dissonance A defining characteristic of novice knowledge within the KiP framework is its extreme context-dependence, a state often characterized by a lack of cross-contextual coordination.
+A student may apply an intuitive piece of knowledge to one scenario but completely fail to activate it in a structurally identical situation that features different surface characteristics.
+To bridge this gap, the "Hows and Whys" Framework can introduce a deliberate "stress-test" or variation module.

+Once a student articulates their intuitive "Why" for an initial phenomenon, the framework should immediately present a comparative context that features identical structural physics but entirely different surface cues.
+For instance, after a student attributes the stopping of a pushed box to the absence of a continuous push, the framework can present a scenario involving a spacecraft moving indefinitely through the vacuum of space without engine thrust.
+This sudden shift in context creates productive cognitive dissonance.
+It forces the learner to confront the fragility of their fragmented intuition, exposing the reality that their intuitive "Why" is insufficient to explain the universal physical laws at play.

+The Structural "How" as System Reorganization
+In the KiP paradigm, conceptual change is achieved not by replacing or deleting a student’s intuitive pieces of knowledge, but by reorganizing them.
+Because p-prims are rooted in genuine physical experiences, they cannot simply be unlearned.
+Instead, expertise is developed by teaching the cognitive network when and where to activate specific pieces of knowledge, eventually subordinating these intuitions to formal scientific principles.

+This is where the "How" component of the framework becomes transformative.
+Rather than functioning as a passive delivery system for correct answers, the "How" serves as the connective tissue that helps students domesticate and restructure their intuitive pieces.
+In the case of the pushed box and the spacecraft, the framework guides the student to realize that their intuition (push equals motion) is actually a misinterpretation of an invisible environmental variable: friction.
+The formal "How" introduces the overarching principle of inertia and net forces, allowing the student to see that both the box and the spacecraft follow the exact same physical law.
+Through this process, the intuitive piece of knowledge is not destroyed; it is properly scoped and integrated into a larger, correct scientific framework.

+Conclusion: Cultivating Coordination Classes Ultimately, the goal of integrating Knowledge-in-Pieces theory into the "Hows and Whys" Framework is to systematically transition students from novice thinkers to expert conceptualizers.
+In diSessa’s terms, an expert is someone who possesses a highly integrated network of knowledge, known as a coordination class, which allows them to reliably read deep structural information across vastly diverse contexts.

+By utilizing the "Why" to surface intuitive p-prims, varying contexts to expose their limitations, and leveraging the "How" to drive systemic reorganization, this pedagogical tool avoids the trap of treating education as the mere filling of an empty vessel.
+Instead, it positions the "Hows and Whys" Framework as an active, intellectual sorting mechanism.
+It honors the validity of a student's lived experiences while giving them the cognitive infrastructure necessary to assemble those fragmented pieces of experience into rigorous, universal, and enduring scientific understanding.

 Key link:
 Hows & Whys supports conceptual change by forcing learners to reconcile misconceptions through explanation.